Research history of Tylosaurus: T. bernardi

-In 1885, Louis Dollo described the genus Hainosaurus from a near-complete but poorly preserved skeleton excavated from a phosphate quarry in the Ciply Basin near the town of Mesvin, Belgium.
+In 1885, Louis Dollo described the genus Hainosaurus from a near-complete but poorly preserved skeleton excavated from a phosphate quarry in the Ciply Basin of Mesvin, Belgium.
 The fossil was initially discovered as eight vertebrae by a worker in the January of the same year, who sold them to the Royal Belgian Institute of Natural Sciences.
 Based on information about the circumstances and locality of the discovery given the museum, it was recognized that the rest of the skeleton may have remained intact.
 In February, excavations were made under the authorization of an industrialist named Leopold Bernard, who managed the quarry the fossil resided in.
 The rest of the skeleton was recovered after a month of excavating between 500-600 m3 of phosphate, although a section of the tail was found to have been destroyed by erosion from an overlying deposit.
 The skeleton went to the museum, which was subsequently studied by Dollo, who recognized that it belonged to a new type of mosasaur.
 By instruction of the museum, he named it Hainosaurus bernardi.
 The prefix Haino- in the generic name refers to the Haine, a river located nearby the Ciply Basin, and thus combined with σαῦρος means "lizard from the Haine"; Dollo wrote that this was erected specifically to complement the etymology of Mosasaurus, which was similarly named in reference to a river near its type locality.
 The specific epithet bernardi was in recognition of Bernard, who made the excavation of the skeleton possible.
 The skeleton is now on display at the Royal Belgian Institute under the catalog number IRSNB R23.